-Language bias in multimodal retrieval refers to performance differences that arise when semantically equivalent queries in different languages yield divergent rankings, often favoring high-resource languages such as English.
-Prior work frames this along two fairness axes: (i) an individual-level notion, where multilingual variants of the same query should produce similar results, and (ii) a group-level notion, where aggregate retrieval performance should remain balanced across languages \citep{wang-etal-2022-assessing}.

-A study on multilingual retrieval benchmark \cite{osmulski2025miracl} reports uneven performance across languages, with comparatively stronger results on English and other high-resource languages for various modern multimodal retrievers, despite their large scale in data and parameters.
-For instance, some models exhibit significant variation in NDCG \cite{ndcg} scores across different languages, indicating that retrieval effectiveness is \emph{not} uniform.
+Language bias in multimodal retrieval refers to performance disparities where high-resource languages dominate rankings for semantically equivalent queries. \citet{osmulski2025miracl} report that modern retrievers exhibit significant variation in NDCG scores \cite{ndcg} across languages, indicating that their effectiveness depends on resources and script types.

-To quantify such disparities, fairness-aware metrics from ranking literature, such as exposure parity \cite{ndcg}, have been adapted to language as a protected attribute.
-More recently, \citet{adewumi2024fairnessbiasmultimodalai} surveyed multimodal bias, emphasizing the lack of dedicated language-focused evaluation protocols.
-Addressing this, \citet{laosaengpha2025mitigatinglanguagebiascrosslingual} proposed LBKL, a distributional measure of divergence between retrieval results across language variants.
-Although LBKL was designed for measuring text modality bias, it can technically be extended to multimodal retrieval, enabling a more fine-grained detection of scores across languages.
-These works highlight several metrics for measuring language bias in multimodal retrievers.
-However, despite their effectiveness in measuring language bias, none take retrieval rankings into account.
+To quantify these disparities, fairness-aware metrics like exposure parity \cite{ndcg} have been adapted, yet \citet{adewumi2024fairnessbiasmultimodalai} emphasizes the lack of dedicated language-focused protocols. \citet{laosaengpha2025mitigatinglanguagebiascrosslingual} introduced LBKL, a distributional measure of divergence for text modality bias.
+While technically extensible to multimodal retrieval, such metrics ignore retrieval rankings in the bias measurement.